PulseRain/coremark/GRV3000D/README.md

 COM5 - /dev/ttyS4

-And setup the COM port for LOAD and RUN in core_portme.mak Please also install pyserial under Cygwin pip3 install pyserial
+And setup the COM port for LOAD and RUN in core_portme.mak.

+Please also install pyserial under Cygwin pip3 install pyserial

 # Clean